Quinstedt/DIT113MqttWorkshop/README.md

 ## Android studio
 A few implementation are missing, they are mark with a TODO. <br>
-**:bangbang::warning: NOTE:** You dont need to understand how android studio or the voice recognition works, you should focus on understanding the MQTT connection is used.
+**:bangbang::warning: NOTE:** You dont need to understand how android studio or the voice recognition works, you should focus on understanding the MQTT connection.
 I have added comments and additional documentation for those that may be interested.
 We will cover Android Studio during the Android studio lecture.

 - [ ] Create a class diagram for the android class in "com.quinstedt.speechtotext" folder. <br>	*You should only include the 4 classes in that folder*
 - [ ] Add a picture to the README